Allocating Human Oversight in AI-Enabled Analytics: Introduction

-\textbf{Human-AI collaboration.} More broadly, our problem connects to the growing literature on how to allocate human oversight across AI-generated outputs. \citet{dai2025ai} identify human-AI interaction as a central pillar of AI in operations, emphasizing the need for frameworks that determine when and where human intervention adds value. \citet{fugener2026roles} study when AI should automate tasks versus augment human judgment, showing that the optimal division depends on the type of complementarity between human and AI capabilities. \citet{dissorbo2025warnings} study how to direct human attention to AI predictions most likely to be unreliable, using warnings and endorsements to improve human-AI collaboration.
-Related work includes fairness in human-AI collaboration \citep{ge2023rethinking} and trust in human-robot decision-making \citep{bhat2025effects}.
+\textbf{Human-in-the-loop AI operations.} More broadly, our problem connects to the growing literature on human-in-the-loop AI operations: how firms should direct scarce human oversight across AI-generated outputs when AI reliability is heterogeneous and uncertain. \citet{fugener2026roles} study when AI should automate tasks versus augment human judgment, showing that the optimal division depends on the type of complementarity between human and AI capabilities. \citet{dissorbo2025warnings} study how to direct human attention to AI predictions most likely to be unreliable, using warnings and endorsements to improve human-AI collaboration. \citet{poulidis2025action} compare action recommendations with attention-directing signals as alternative ways for AI to assist human decisions.
+Related work includes fairness in human-AI collaboration \citep{ge2023rethinking}.
+This literature largely asks \emph{whether} and \emph{how} a human should engage with a given AI output; we study the complementary upstream allocation decision: given many tasks and a fixed human-validation budget, \emph{where} should scarce oversight be spent when task-level AI reliability is unknown?
 Our work contributes to this literature by providing an online algorithm that learns where human oversight is most needed and allocates effort accordingly, with formal performance guarantees.

 \textbf{Organization of the paper.} The remainder of this paper is organized as follows.
-Section~\ref{sec:problem_formulation} formalizes the problem.
-Section~\ref{sec:algorithm} presents the UCB algorithm and its regret guarantee.
-Section~\ref{sec:ppipp} extends the framework to the PPI++ estimator.
+Section~\ref{sec:problem_formulation} formalizes the problem under PPI++.
+Section~\ref{sec:algorithm} presents our UCB-based online learning policy and its regret guarantee.
 Sections~\ref{sec:synthetic} and~\ref{sec:digital_twin} validate the approach on synthetic and real survey data, respectively.
 Section~\ref{sec:conclusion} concludes.
-Online Appendix~\ref{appsec:M-estimation} extends the allocation framework to general $M$-estimation targets.
+Section~\ref{appsec:M-estimation} of the e-companion extends the allocation framework to general $M$-estimation targets.